Home Compare JCI vs WAB

 Johnson Controls International vs Westinghouse Air Brake Technologies: Which Stock Looks Stronger in 2026?

-Johnson Controls International holds the cleaner structural position, with growth as the main driver and profitability adding further support.
-Westinghouse Air Brake Technologies still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with Westinghouse Air Brake Technologies carrying a narrow edge on stability.
+Johnson Controls International still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 Trajectory Similarity